 Parenting teens is a challenge for many reasons.
 For me, the biggest is that there are lots of emotions to manage in the household at any given moment.
-Add in that, for a living, I work in the field of emotional management, and sometimes (especially after a hard client day) I’m worried I’m not doing enough for the people in my own home.
+Add in that I work in the field of emotional management as a career, and sometimes (especially after a hard client day) I’m worried I’m not doing enough for the people in my own home.

 Let me set the scene for the other night.
 It’s my kitchen.
 It’s roughly 8:30pm.
 I am arriving home from a heavy-ish client work day and The Husband has arrived home that morning on a red-eye from a major work trip so he’s been rendered fairly useless for anything more than basic human needs.